graph generation utilities {bnlearn} R Documentation

 Description

-Generate empty or random graphs from a given set of nodes.
+Generate empty, complete or random directed acyclic graphs from a given set of nodes.

 Usage